josmar-crwdstffng/angular/aio/content/guide/updating.md

 ## Learning about new features

-What's new?
-What's changed?
+What is new?
+What is changed?
 We share the most important things you need to know on the Angular blog in [release announcements]( https://blog.angular.io/tagged/release%20notes "Angular blog - release announcements").

 To review a complete list of changes, organized by version, see the [Angular change log](https://github.com/angular/angular/blob/main/CHANGELOG.md "Angular change log").